snabbco/snabb/src/doc/performance-tuning.md

 jitter.
 You want your ring buffer to be big enough to not drop packets due to jitter during normal operation, but not bigger than that.
 In our testing we usually use the default ring buffer size.
-In your operations you might want to increase this up to 1024 or 2048 entries.
+In your operations you might want to increase this up to 2048 entries.
 We have not found that bigger ring buffer sizes are beneficial, but it depends very much on the environment.

 Remember that buffers are fundamentally mechanisms for smoothing over variations in latency.
 The real problem is the latency variation --